 - Weight5 oz

-Using a multi tool is not like flying the Space Shuttle (if Space Shuttles flew anymore) but it may take some getting used to for the novice.
-The average multi tool has a lot going on from knife blades to screwdrivers to carabiners, files, wire cutters and more so it’s important that you know the right way to approach your multi tool in order to utilize it in the most effective manner.
+A: Using a multi-tool is not like flying the Space Shuttle (if Space Shuttles flew anymore) but it may take some getting used to for the novice.
+The average multi-tool has a lot going on from knife blades to screwdrivers to carabiners, files, wire cutters and more so it’s important that you know the right way to approach your multi tool in order to utilize it in the most effective manner.